looker-open-source/looker-explore-assistant/explore-assistant-backend/README.md

 The Explore Assistant also uses a set of examples to improve the quality of its answers.
 We store those examples in BigQuery.
 Please see the comparisons below when deciding which deployment approach to use.

+## Google Project

+A Google Cloud Project is necessary to provision backend resources.
+A new google project simplifies installation.
+If an existing google project is used, Terraform will not be usable.

 ## Cloud Shell Setup

-To simplify the backend installation, you can use the following link to open a Google Cloud Shell with the necessary setup commands pre-configured.
-This will provision the backend resources without any local software or configuration.
+To simplify the backend installation, you can use the following link to open a Google Cloud Shell.
 [![Open in Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://ssh.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https://github.com/bytecodeio/looker-explore-assistant&cloudshell_workspace=explore-assistant-backend&cloudshell_tutorial=cloudshell_README.md&shellonly=true&cloudshell_git_branch=marketplace_deploy)
+Within the cloud shell, these [installation instructions](./cloudshell_README.md) will be shown.

+## Development Setup

+Alternately, follow the below directions for a manual compilation and install.

 ### What backend should I use?